kibook/s1kd-tools/tools/s1kd-instance/README.md

 If any of the above are not specified, the information is copied from the source object.

+If &lt;dir&gt; does not exist, it will be created.

+If a file exists with the same name in the specified directory, a warning will be display and the file will not be overwritten, unless the -f option is specified.

 When using this option, non-XML files, such as external publications, may be specified as objects.
 They will be copied to &lt;dir&gt;.

 -o &lt;file&gt;